Himala: Plot

 Elsa is seen throwing up from morning sickness, indicating her pregnancy from the rape.
-Mrs. Alba erroneously concludes that it is an “Immaculate Conception” (when she really meant the Virgin birth), and declares it proof of Elsa's sanctity.
+Mrs. Alba erroneously concludes that it is an "immaculate conception" (when she meant virgin birth), and declares it proof of Elsa's sanctity.
 At that exact moment, thunder roars from the skies, followed by a sudden downpour.
 The townsfolk rejoice, convinced the miracle has returned and the curse on Cupang has finally been lifted.
 Mrs. Alba and the crowd rush to Elsa's house and call out to her while dancing in the rain.
 Elsa emerges from her window, and commands her devotees to assemble the townsfolk and pilgrims on the hill.

 Speaking before an eager crowd, an initially apprehensive Elsa confesses that there were no miracles, no sightings of the Virgin, and that man invents gods, miracles, and curses.
 In the middle of her impassioned speech, a gun is fired at Elsa, mortally wounding her.
 A stampede ensues, with the old, the children, and the infirm being injured or killed in the mass hysteria.

 Lying in Salíng's arms, Elsa takes her last breath as she gazes at the sky, while Orly and the press record her final moments.
-Baldo announces Elsa’s death, eliciting wailing and weeping from the people who then rush towards the makeshift stage.
-To bear Elsa’s corpse into a waiting ambulance, lifting her body – lying as though she was crucified – above the heads of the throng clambering to touch her.
+Baldo announces Elsa's death, eliciting wailing and weeping from the people who then rush towards the makeshift stage.
+Elsa's body is lifted and carried into a waiting ambulance, lying as though she was crucified – as the throng clambers to touch her.
 People scamper all over the hill and its precincts to follow the ambulance speeding away.
-Against her husband’s will, Sepa addresses the crowd, proclaiming Elsa a saint (by implying she is a victim soul) and how they must continue her devotion to the Virgin.
+Against her husband's will, Sepa addresses the crowd, proclaiming Elsa a saint (by implying she is a victim soul) and how they must continue her devotion to the Virgin.
 Sepa and the congregation then fall on their knees and creep up the hill, repeatedly reciting the Hail Mary.